 This presentation contains forward-looking statements ("FLS") which are protected as FLS under the PSLRA, and which are based on management's current expectations and beliefs, as well as a number of assumptions concerning future events.
-The assumptions and estimates underlying FLS are inherently uncertain and are subject to a wide variety of significant business and economic uncertainties and competitive risks that could cause actual results to differ materially from those contained in the prospective information.
-According ly, there can be no assurance CVR Energy, inc. (together with its subsidiaries, "CVI", "CVR Energy", "we", "us" or the Company") will achieve the future results we expect or that actual results will not differ materially from expectations.
+The assumptions and estimates underlying FLS are inherently uncertainties and resubject to a wide variety of significant business and economic uncertainties and competitive risks that could cause actual results to differ materially from those contained in the prospective information.
+Accordingly, there can be no assurance CVF Rengy, Inc. (together with its subsidiaries, "CVI", "CVR Energy", "we", "us" or the Company") will achieve the future results we expect or that actual results will not differ materially from expectations.
 Statements concerning current estimates, expectations and projections about future results, performance, prospects, opportunities, plans, actions and events and other statements, concerns, or matters that are not historical facts are FLS and include, but are not limited to, statements regarding future:

-continued safe and reliable operations; financial performance; profitable growth; compliance with regulations; increasing focus on renewable production; crude oil capacities; strategic value of our locations; access to crude oil and condensate fields and price-advantaged sources; liquid volume yields; percentage of ownership in CVR Partners common units; fertilizer segment feedstock diversity, costs, and utilization rates; agreements for UAN production; strategic priorities including our value safely, improve LBAS performance, preserve cash, reduce operating and SGAA expenses, maintain our balance sheet and liquidity, take advantage of market recovery and potential near term opportunities, deliver high value neat crude oils to our refineries, increase crude oil gathering rates; transportation and product yield advantages; timing and cost of our turnarounds; ability to create long term value, optimize assets, invest in high return projects, inprove feedstock supply and product placement, provide above average cash returns, reduce cost of capital, optimize capital structure, maximize asset utilization and reduce down time exposure, diversify market driver exposure, offer synergies, maintain and tractive investment profile, repurchase shares/common units, divest non-core or non-revenue generating assets, and maintain debt levels and capital structure, maximize and nondensite production, condensite production, tractage of such advantages) and our access threato (sincluding cost of such access) via our logistics assets, track fleet, pipelines or otherwise; impacts of COVID-19 on the Company and product insertents; instructure profile in line with persensities and price diverses expansition apportation as compared to pees or otherwise; utilization, including improvement thereof), crude oil allees and capital site of assets, availability of our crude oil sales at Cushing are advantages) and our access thereto (including cost of such access) via our logistics assets, truck fleet, pipelines or otherwise; impacts of COVI
+continued safe and reliable operations; financial performance; profitable growth; compliance with regulations; increasing focus on renewable production; crude oil capacities; strategic value of our locations; access to crude oil and condensate fields and price-advantaged sources; liquid volume yields; percentage of ownership in CVR Partners common units; fertilizer segment feedstock diversity, costs, and utilization rates; agreements for UAN production; strategic priorities including our ability to operate safely, improve EH&S performance, preserve cash, reduce operating and Sc&A expenses, maintain our balance sheet and liquidity, take advantage of market recovery and potential near term opportunities, deliver high value neat crude oils to our refineries, increase crude oil gathering rates, reduce purchases of Cushing WTI, grow our renewable biofuels business, reduce the carbon footprint of our operations, minimize our RIN exposure through production of renewable biofuels, construct RDU and pre-treatment units, minimize lost profit opportunities, and improve capture rates; transportation and product yield advantages; timing and cost of our turnarounds; ability to create long term value, optimize assests, invest in high return projects, improve feeds tock supply and product placement, provide above average cash returns, reduce cost of capital, optimize capital structure, maximize assest utilization and reduce down time exposure, diversify market driver exposure and core assests, offer synergies, maintain an attractive investment profile, repurchase shares/common units, divest non-core or non-revenue generating assets, and maintain debt levels and capital structure profile in line with peers; sustaining and regulatory capex levels; availability of merger and acquisition opportunities; crude oil capacity and throughput; levels of organic growth and renewable-focused investments; manufacture of "blue" hydrogen and ammonia; carbon footprint reductions; complexity and quality of our facilities; optionality of our rer

 You are cautioned not to put undue reliance on FLS (including forecasts and projections regarding our future performance) because actual results may vary materially from those expressed or implied as a result of various factors, including, but not limited to those set forth under "Risk Factors" in the Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and any other filings with the Securities and Exchange Commission by CVR Energy, Inc. ("CVI") or CVR Partners, LP ("UAN").
-These FLS are made only as of the date here of.
+These FLS are made only as of the date hereof.
 Neither CVI nor UAN assume any obligation to, and they expressly disclaim any obligation to, update or revise any FLS, whether as a result of new information, future events or otherwise, except as required by law.